 Everything from our household cleaning habits to the way we interact with our cats can cause anxiety and stress.
 And when cats face multiple sources of stress, they can become very unhappy.
 Cat stress can lead to problematic behaviors, like peeing outside the litter box, and it can also affect their...

-Wherever you live or work, chances are there are community cats living nearby.
-You may see them hanging outside a neighbor’s home, lurking around dumpsters or loitering around commercial lots.
-An estimated 10-12% of the American public feed community cats , but many lack the information or help they...
+Wherever you live or work, chances are that there are community cats living nearby.
+You may see them hanging outside a neighbor’s home, lurking around the dumpsters behind a local restaurant or grocery store, or loitering around a commercial lot.
+An estimated 10-12% of the American public feed...